John-Abbott-College/SN1-Notes/Notes/01_Expressions_Variables_Constants.md

 variable_name = value
 ```

-To create a variable in Python, simply write the name you wish to use and use the `=` operator to assign it a value:
+To create a variable in Python, simply write the name you wish to use and use the assignment `=` operator to assign it a value:

 ```python
 hourlyPay = 21